bincrafters/bincrafters-remove-outdated/README.md

     pip install bincrafters_remove_outdated

 #### RUN
+- Make sure your remote is properly listed on Conan remote list (`conan remote list`)
-Make sure your Conan client is logged in (`conan user`) the repository you want to clean.
-Then execute:
+- Make sure your Conan client is logged in (`conan user`) the repository you want to clean.
+Then:

     $ bincrafters-remove-outdated <repository>